rjspencer/docs/theming.md

 numerousItemText
 :	the text to append to the cound if it is anything other than 1

+## AudioAddToCartLink
+Creates a link that, when clicked, will add the item to the user's cart on StageBloc Options
+text
+:	the text to be put inside the `<a>` tag *defaults to "Add To Cart"*

+audioid
+:	the ID of the audio you want to add to the user's cart *required*

+class
+:	the class to assign to the `<a>` tag

+## AudioFreeDownloadLink
+Creates a link that, when clicked, will download an audio file (unless it requires a follow to download, in which a modal will first show up)
+Options
+text
+:	the text to be put inside the `<a>` tag *defaults to "Download"*

+audioid
+:	the ID of the audio you want to download *required*

+class
+:	the class to assign to the `<a>` tag

+## AudioPlaylistAddToCartLink
+Creates a link that, when clicked, will add the audio playlist to the user's cart on StageBloc Options
+text
+:	the text to be put inside the `<a>` tag *defaults to "Add To Cart"*

+preorderText
+:	the text to be put inside the `<a>` tag when a preorder is set up for the playlist *defaults to "Pre-order"*

+preorderSoldOutText
+:	the text to be put inside the `<a>` tag when a preorder is set up for the playlist and it has sold out (if it has a limit on the amount of orders) *defaults to "Pre-order Sold Out"*

+audioplaylistid
+:	the ID of the audio you want to add to the user's cart *required*

+class
+:	the class to assign to the `<a>` tag

 ## SecureEmail
 Securely put a mailto: link in a theme